okassama/okblooddiary-docker/README.md

 ## 🚀 Getting Started

-You can run this project in two ways: using Docker (recommended for a production-like environment) or locally for development.
+You can run this project in multiple ways:

 ### Option 1: Running with Docker (Production)